About the Program

 Enrollment in all teacher education programs follows the guidelines for "Admission to Teacher Education Programs" found in this catalog.
 Applicants who do not yet meet all admissions criteria should consult with the department.

 The social studies B.S. degree program in secondary education prepares students to meet the educational requirements leading to New York State Initial Certification in Adolescence Education required to teach social studies in grades 7–12.
-The program supplies a knowledge base that provides the background knowledge necessary for teachers to implement the NYS Learning Standards for students in grades 7–12.
+The program supplies a knowledge base that provides the background knowledge necessary for teachers to implement the NYS Social Studies Framework for students in grades 7–12.

 Prerequisites for Student Teaching

 See prerequisites for SSE 409 and SSE 410.

 A departmental honors program is also available.
 Students should contact the department for additional information.

 The social studies content core constitutes a 42-credit major in social studies that consists of study in economics, government, and a minimum of 30 credit hours of study in the history and geography of the United States and the world (see total required credit hours in social studies, below).
 All program majors are required to complete a minimum of 100 clock hours of field experience related to coursework prior to student teaching.
 These field experiences consist of observations, individual tutoring, and the teaching of small groups of students under the supervision of certified teachers.
 These experiences are an integral component of the pedagogical core courses specified in the previous section, with learning outcomes specified and their achievement evaluated by course instructors.